jaspreet1313/jaspreet-daily_blog/README.md

 <h3 align='center'>Reading the files of LMS
 </h3>
 <p align="justify"> As by using user permissions still instructor was able to see all the programs and courses.
-To find the solution for this we are trying to understand the structure of lms for this i was reading all the files of lms present in erpnext in the programs and course file it is metioned that by default instructor has access to all the programs and courses.
+To find the solution for this we are trying to understand the structure of lms for this i was reading all the files of lms present  in the programs and course file it is metioned that by default instructor has access to all the programs and courses.

   </p>